thombashi/get-version-action/README.md

 Forked from [battila7/get-version-action](https://github.com/battila7/get-version-action)

-A GitHub Action which extracts the version from `github.ref`.
+A GitHub Action which extracts the version from [github.ref](https://docs.github.com/en/actions/learn-github-actions/contexts#github-context).

 Finally, you can reliably get the pushed version on every platform.
 Now includes support for semver!